-In this example, Plivo works like an HTTP Client which receives the SMS and requests your web application for instructions to control the SMS.
+In this example, Plivo works like an HTTP client that receives a message and and makes a request to your web application for instructions on how to handle the message.
 By default, XML requests to your application are made via

-POST by changing the related configuration parameter.
+POST methods by changing the related configuration parameter.

 You can set configuration parameters when sending out a message.
 To deal with incoming messages, Plivo uses the configuration attached to the application that’s linked to the phone number on which your incoming message is received.